br0kend/react/docs/_posts/2014-09-24-testing-flux-applications.md

 },
 ```

-To learn how to test React components themselves, check out the [Jest tutorial for React](https://facebook.github.io/jest/docs/tutorial-react.html) and the [ReactTestUtils documentation](/react/docs/test-utils.html).
+To learn how to test Reacc components themselves, check out the [Jest tutorial for React](https://facebook.github.io/jest/docs/tutorial-reacc.html) and the [ReactTestUtils documentation](/react/docs/test-utils.html).

 Further Reading